BurendoUK/burendo-handbook-public/blog/2023-09-05-Scrum-Master-Myth.md

 [^4^]: Journal of Systems and Software, "The Impact of Team Autonomy on Software Quality," 2019.
 [Link](https://www.sciencedirect.com/science/article/pii/S0164121219301272)
 [^5^]: International Journal of Human-Computer Studies, "The Effectiveness of Peer Coaching on Software Quality," 2017.
 [Link](https://www.sciencedirect.com/science/article/pii/S1071581917300987)
 [^6^]: Journal of Software: Practice and Experience, "Evaluating the Impact of ScrumBan on Project Performance," 2021.
 [Link](https://onlinelibrary.wiley.com/doi/full/10.1002/spe.2900)
-[^7^]: Spotify Engineering, "agile à la Spotify," 2016.
-[Link](https://engineering.atspotify.com/2016/10/31/agile-a-la-spotify/)
-[^8^]: Salesforce Engineering, "The Role of the Scrum Master: An Interview," 2019.
+[^7^]: Salesforce Engineering, "The Role of the Scrum Master: An Interview," 2019.
 [Link](https://engineering.salesforce.com/the-role-of-the-scrum-master-an-interview-5c3c37391367)